Middle Fork of the Salmon River

 The class three and four rapids, abundant wildlife, and typically crystal-clear waters make this one of most treasured multi-night camping float trips available anywhere in the western U.S. This fishery has been managed by the state of Idaho as a catch-and-release fishery since 1973, making it one of the best fisheries in the northwest for both numbers of fish and consistently good action on a dry fly.

-If you are a serious angler or want to improve your fishing skills, then nothing compares with fishing from a drift boat.
 In July, rafts are often difficult to stop and cannot fish the small pockets that a drift boat can.
-All boats have seat cushions with backs, a splash tarp, life jackets, and beverage coolers.

-Guides: Licensed and experienced guides offer patient fly-casting instruction for the novice and helpful tips for the more experienced angler.
+Guides: Licensed and experienced guides provide patient fly-casting instruction for novices and offer helpful tips for more experienced anglers.

 Fishing Equipment: Each guide will supply the necessary fly fishing equipment.
-In case of breakage, there is a $75.00 replacement fee.
+In the event of breakage, a $75 replacement fee applies.
 You are welcome to bring your own.

 Riverside Camping

-Tents are set up daily before your arrive at that evening’s campsite.
+The camp staff set up tents at the site before you arrive each evening.
+You'll need to carry your waterproof bag to your tent for the night.
 Two people per four-person tent, two cots, and two comfortable self-inflating pads.
 You will need to bring a sleeping bag.
-There is a cooking area, a dining area with folding chairs around long tables, and his and hers port-a-potty set up within a comfortable walking distance from camp.
-A hot shower two evenings of the trip.
-Biodegradable soap is preferred, and no soap may be used directly in the natural hot springs or the river.
+There is a cooking area, a dining area with folding chairs arranged around long tables, and a his and hers port-a-potty setup within a comfortable walking distance from camp.
+A hot shower on two evenings of the trip.
+Biodegradable soap is preferred, and no soap should be used directly in the natural hot springs or the river.

 Meals: The guides and camp crew are experts in Dutch oven cookery and open-fire cooking.
-Quality dinner wines, garden-fresh salads, tasty desserts, and Dutch oven specialties.
+Garden-fresh salads, tasty desserts, and Dutch oven specialties.
 Fresh supplies, ice, and beverages are flown to the halfway point.
-The outfitter caters to special beverage requests and special dietary restrictions.
+The outfitter accommodates special beverage requests and dietary restrictions.

 Communications: A satellite phone is available for emergencies only.
-Surrounded by 2.3 million acres of wilderness, no cell service is available, and there are no generators in camp.
+Surrounded by 2.3 million acres of wilderness, no cell service is available, and no generators are in camp.

 Getting Here: